rungroj-m/resume/content/event/icse2021/index.md

 ---
-abstract: "Self-admitted technical debt refers to situations where a software developer knows that their current implementation is not optimal and indicates this using a source code comment.
-In this work, we hypothesize that it is possible to develop automated techniques to understand a subset of these comments in more detail, and to propose tool support that can help developers manage self-admitted technical debt more effectively.
-Based on a qualitative study of 333 comments indicating self-admitted technical debt, we first identify one particular class of debt amenable to automated management: on-hold self-admitted technical debt (on-hold SATD), i.e., debt which contains a condition to indicate that a developer is waiting for a certain event or an updated functionality having been implemented elsewhere.
-We then design and evaluate an automated classifier which can identify these on-hold instances with an area under the receiver operating characteristic curve (AUC) of 0.98 as well as detect the specific conditions that developers are waiting for.
-Our work presents a first step towards automated tool support that is able to indicate when certain instances of self-admitted technical debt are ready to be addressed."
+abstract: "This paper reports on the results of a qualitative study on the removal of self-admitted technical debt (SATD), and reveals a particular class of self-admitted technical debt which is amenable to automated management:
+  ``on-hold SATD''.
+We define on-hold SATD as self-admitted technical debt which contains a condition to indicate that a developer is waiting for a certain event or an updated functionality having been implemented elsewhere.
+We then design and evaluate an automated classifier which can identify these on-hold instances with an area under the receiver operating characteristic curve (AUC) of 0.98 as well as detect the specific conditions that developers are waiting for."
 slides: ""
 url_pdf: ""
 title: 'Wait For It: Identifying "On-Hold"Self-Admitted Technical Debt'